intuition-io/intuition/README.md

                     self.logger.info('{}:  {} / {}'.format(self.datetime, sma, price))
 ```

-Rememeber that managers and algorithms should be configured in their own \*.cfg files or through the webapp.
+Rememeber that managers and algorithms should be configured in their own \*.json files or through the webapp.

 You can setup your trading environment by running from the root directory::
     ./scripts/run_labo.py